swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 * What is necessary to fix the failing tests?
 Try using `assert_almost_equal` and make it pass the test.

+**Practice using git:** Commit this change to the repository

+    git add test_stats.py
+    git commit -m "Added many more tests"

 # Planning for bigger mistakes

 What happens if someone tries to use this function with strings?